omar-chaar/Java-Jottings/README.md

 # Java Jottings

 Java Jottings is a project for documenting and sharing useful Java programming tips, tricks, and insights.
-The project uses JBake to build and generate static HTML pages that can be easily hosted on any web server.
+The project uses JBake to build and generate static HTML from MARKDOWN pages that can be easily hosted on any web server.

 ## Getting Started